Queen Munjeong: Early life and background

 The future queen was born on 12 December 1501 during the reign of King Yeonsan.
 Her father, Yun Ji-Im, was member of the Papyeong Yun clan.
 Her mother was member of the Jeonui Lee clan.

 She was a 12th great-granddaughter of Yun Kwan, a Goryeo Dynasty general.
-Her nephew eventually married the daughter of Princess Hyohye who was also the granddaughter of Kim Allo.
+Her nephew eventually married the only daughter of Princess Hyohye, who was also the granddaughter of Kim Allo.
 She was also a 5th cousin once removed of Queen Janggyeong, the second spouse of her future husband.
 As well as a 3rd great-grandniece of Queen Jeonghui, and a fourth cousin twice removed of Queen Jeonghyeon.

-King Yeonsan was deposed in 1506 after a serious altercation with his Grandmother the Grand Queen Dowager Insu which resulted into her being pushed down the stairs of her residence and falling to her death, his half-brother, Jungjong, was placed on the throne as the eleventh king of Joseon by leaders of the Hungu factions, the established power elites that time who had led the coup.
+King Yeonsan was deposed in 1506 after a serious altercation with his Grandmother the Grand Queen Dowager Insu, which resulted into her being pushed down the stairs of her residence and falling to her death.
+His younger half-brother, Jungjong, was placed on the throne as the eleventh king of Joseon by leaders of the Hungu factions, the established power elites at that time who had led the coup.
 Jungjong's royal authority was limited due to powerful coup leaders who had put him on the throne.
-At the age of 11, Munjeong had to cope with the death of her mother and took on the task of caring for her younger siblings.
+At the age of 10, Lady Yun had to cope with the death of her mother in 1511 and took on the task of caring for her younger siblings.
 She was considered a pretty and thoughtful girl in her youth.

 Yun Myung-hye of the Papyeong Yun clan who was Jungjong's second queen consort died in 1515 after shortly giving birth to the Crown Prince Yi Ho and was posthumously honoured as Queen Janggyeong.
 Two officials from Sarim faction which was more lenient to empowering the King had petitioned him to restore status of the Deposed Queen Sin, Jungjong's first queen consort, who was deposed by Hungu faction in 1506.
 The officials who belonged to the Hungu faction were against the idea and retaliated by causing the two officials to be exiled.
 Queen Dowager Jasun who was Jungjong's mother as the Elder of the Palace decided to exercise her Royal prerogative, largely influenced by her political allies most of which were led by Yun Im and picked a new queen consort from her own clan, Papyeong Yun.
 This decision was supported by Yun Im, brother of Queen Janggyeong and uncle of her son, the Crown Prince.
 The Queen from the Papyeong Yun clan was expected to be the Crown Prince's protectress and secondly, the Queen Dowager was cautious as the elevation of one of Jungjong's three Royal Noble Consorts whose father's were the leaders of the Hungu faction to the position of Queen would have severely curtailed Royal power.
-So after mourning for two years, Yun Ji-Im's daughter was selected to became the new queen consort when she was 17-years-old and married the 29-year-old King Jungjong in 1517.
+So after mourning for two years, Yun Ji-Im's daughter was selected to become the new queen consort when she was 17-years-old and married the 29-year-old King Jungjong in 1517.